Charte du Conseil Fedora

 Time Commitment

 Serving on the Fedora Council is a significant commitment of time and energy.
-Workload for the various roles will vary, but each will require a number of hours every week, and in most cases, the more, the better a Council member is able to do the job fully.
+Workload for the various roles will vary, but each will require a number of hours every week, and in most cases, the more, the better a Fedora Council member is able to do the job fully.

 We recognize that most Fedora community members do not have the luxury of working on Fedora full-time or as part of a paid position.
 The time commitment required for these roles comes simply from what is required to lead a large project like Fedora, and is not intended to be an artificial limit on who can participate.
-We know that that it can be a pragmatic limit, and for that reason, the Council is responsible for extra effort to receive, recognize, be responsive to, and meaningfully reward the input of contributors offering their individual time.
+We know that that it can be a pragmatic limit, and for that reason, the Fedora Council is responsible for extra effort to receive, recognize, be responsive to, and meaningfully reward the input of contributors offering their individual time.

 Governance Philosophy